googollee/yaif/README.markdown

         irb > puts u.key
         db716e8d8          # this output is reg_key, remember it

-6. Start your rails server.
+7. Start your rails server.
-7. Create a new user.
+8. Create a new user.
 Access your site: http://yoursite/signup?reg\_key=db716e8d8 .
 The reg\_key is the output of step 5.
-8. Access http://yoursite/crontab and add lines to your cron to trigger tasks interval.
+9. Access http://yoursite/crontab with username/password set at step 5.
+Add lines to your cron to trigger tasks interval.
-9. Enjoy.
+10. Enjoy.

 TODO
 ----